 Greg Ross-Munro, CEO and Founder of Sourcetoad, took some time out of his schedule to speak with Roxanne and Matt at Full Stack Talent about the progress happening in Tampa when it comes to tech, the cruise industry, and of course, whiskey.

 Roxanne Williams: Sourcetoad has been in business since 2008.
-Being that Tampa Bay is more and more recognized as a tech hub, have you noticed a positive shift in terms of qualified tech talent in the area over the last decade?
+Have you noticed a positive shift in terms of qualified tech talent in the area over the last decade?

-The other aspect is that there has been more and more awareness of the startup and small business scene in the area.
-That has made the pool of applicants that would traditionally come out of a 4 year university with a Computer Science degree more likely to take a job at a smaller company, rather than the traditional path of going to write applications to change quarterly reports into pdf documents in a cubicle every day for the rest of your life.
-That was much more the norm for programmers in the area ten years ago.
-If you look at Tampa Bay, there are a ton of people that have a Computer Science degree and impressive technical backgrounds, but they work for Capital One or PwC in a finance department somewhere.
-Ten years ago, they didn’t know they could go work for a company of maybe smaller repute, but doing more meaningful things, like being less of a cog in a wheel.
+The other aspect is that there has been more awareness of the startup and small business scene in the area.
+That has made the pool of applicants that would traditionally come out of a 4 year university with a Computer Science degree more likely to take a job at a smaller company like Sourcetoad, rather than the traditional path of going to write applications to change quarterly reports into pdf documents in a cubicle every day for the rest of their life.

 Roxanne: Speaking of smaller companies, that’s actually one of the problems we’ve noticed here.
-Some of our college graduates are unable to find a career in Tampa because smaller firms don’t really have the time, money and energy to ‘grow their own’ so they end up hiring developers that are more seasoned.
-Do you have any advice you can give new graduates who are unable to find a job, as far as catching the attention of some of those companies?
+Some of our college graduates are unable to find a career in Tampa because smaller firms don’t really have the time, money and energy to ‘grow their own.’
+They end up hiring developers that are more seasoned.
+Do you have any advice you can give new graduates who are unable to find a job?

-Roxanne: You guys seem to generally have really great employee retention – to what do you attribute this?
+Roxanne: Sourcetoad seems to generally have really great employee retention.
+To what do you attribute this?

 There’s generally a good culture of appreciation for what everybody does.
 We do all the typical stuff to make things nice.
 We have beer in the fridge.
-We have video game evenings and movie nights and all that typical stuff that people like, but at the end of the day, we try to be very engaged with everyone here, and create a culture of friendship and high engineering standards.
+Also, we have video game evenings and movie nights and all that typical stuff.
+However, at the end of the day, we try to be very engaged with everyone here.
+We created a culture of friendship and high engineering standards.
 I think a lot of people enjoy that.
 Do we succeed, do we win every single time?
 No. Could we be better?
 Yes.
 But we also know that and we are constantly trying to be better.